j6nca/notes/docs/food/recipes/lasagna.md

 > Prep time:
 > Cooking time:

-Thought this would be fun, though it ended up costing more than I would pay for a pre-made frozen lasagna 😅.
+Thought this would be fun, though it ended up costing more than I would pay for a pre-made frozen lasagna but it was tasty nonetheless😅.

 ## Macros